 I've given it some thought, I've pondered as I've walked, I've meditated on it for a while and I realise these things.

 I've wanted to understand the human condition.
 I want to know what makes us tick.
 How we relate to each other and what's going on when that's not working.
-I want to understand myself and my reactions and my impact, so that I can understand others and help them to understand themselves as well.
+I want to understand myself and my reactions and my impact, and I want to understand others and help them to understand themselves as well.

 I always wanted to know what it takes to live joyfully.
 How does that happen?
 And more importantly, what gets in the way of a joyful life and how can I change that or at least achieve a better balance.